swwilso1/mutagenyx/README.md

 ### Solidity

-To mutate Solidity programs, you will need to download and install compilers for Solidity programs from the [solc-bin](https://github.com/etherium/solc-bin) repository.
+To mutate Solidity programs, you will need to download and install compilers for Solidity programs by following the directions from the Solidity [installation instructions](https://docs.soliditylang.org/en/v0.8.19/installing-solidity.html), or by downloading static binaries from the compiler [repository](https://github.com/ethereum/solc-bin/).
 Select the appropriate compiler for the version of Solidity that you need and the platform tha you are using and install the compiler in an easy-to-find directory.
 Mutagenyx by default will try to use a Solidity compiler called `solc`.
 If you choose not to specifically tell Mutagenyx where to find the Solidity compiler, you will need to at least have a compiler named `solc` available in a directory listed in your PATH environment variable.
 Mutagenyx allows you to specify a specific Solidity compiler by giving the path to the compiler using the command line argument `--solidity-compiler <path>`.
 Mutagenyx will also use a custom compiler specification in a `.mgnx` [configuration file](#configuration-files).
-Set the path to the compiler in the `path` key of the compiler-details object:
+Set the path to the compiler in the `path` key of the compiler-details
+object:

 ```json
 {